danilocgsilva/simplified_lamp_docker/README.md

 ## `port_rotate.sh`

 Checks the `port_rotate.sh` script on project's root folder.
 Run this script to rise by 1 all ports setted in the `.env` file.

+## `setup_env.sh`

+Run this script to conveniently change the name from the environment.